rahul0x24/SwiftFrameworkTemplate/README.md

 For future runs you can shorten the command to `cookiecutter FrameworkTemplate`.
 However, if you want to use the most recent template you should still run the full command above.

-## Built With Cookiecutter-Swift
+## Built With FrameworkTemplate

 - [Restofire](http://github.com/Restofire/Restofire)
 - [RestofireGloss](http://github.com/Restofire/RestofireGloss)

 ## License

-Framework is released under the MIT license.
+FrameworkTemplate is released under the MIT license.
 See [LICENSE](https://github.com/cookiecutter-swift/Framework/blob/master/LICENSE) for details.